-Healthy connections: Using social media for health concerns helps patients find success, stay motivatedJuly 26th, 2012 in Health /
+Healthy connections: Using social media for health concerns helps patients find success, stay motivatedJuly 26, 2012 in Medicine & Health / Health

 (Medical Xpress) -- Social media websites are useful in staying in touch with friends and family, but one Kansas State University researcher believes they also may keep you healthy.